marcin-kulik/tdd-katas/README.md

 	 “//[delimiter]\n[numbers…]”

 	- for example

 		“//;\n1;2” == 3

 	since the default delimiter is ‘;’ .

 	Note: All existing scenarios and tests should still be supported

+5.Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.